Cold Lake, Alberta: Government

 The last local election was held in October 2021.
 As of 2021, the councillors of Cold Lake are Bob Mattice, Chris Vining, Vicky Lefebvre, Adele Richardson, Ryan Bailey, and Bill Parker.

 At the provincial level, the city is in the district of Bonnyville-Cold Lake-St. Paul.
-Its current representative is David Hanson, from the United Conservative Party.
+Its current representative is Scott Cyr, from the United Conservative Party.

 At the federal level, the city is in the district of Fort McMurray—Cold Lake.
 Its current representative is Laila Goodridge, from the Conservative Party of Canada.

 Education

 Portage College operates a campus at Cold Lake.
 Program offerings include academic upgrading, accounting, community social works, nursing, power engineering and university studies among others.

 Lakeland Catholic School District No. 150 and Northern Lights School Division No. 69 operate public schools within Cold Lake.
 Cold Lake also hosts a Francophone school named École Voyageur that offers French programming for kindergarten through grade 12, as well as the Cold Lake Cadet Summer Training Centre.